shakfu/libpd/pyx/README.md

 - Should be easy to use in ipython for scripting puredata

-- Should be perform without observable audio artifacts
+- Should perform without observable audio artifacts